 Federal regulators seized Lincoln on April 14, the day after American Continental filed for protection from creditors.

 American Continental attorney A. Melvin McDonald said: ″We will vigorously defend the case and we fully believe that once all the information comes out we believe that all of the individuals named will be vindicated.″

-The suit contends that beginning in 1983, Keating and four other American Continental officers schemed to divert funds from the thrift for their own use.
+The lawsuit contends that beginning in 1983, Keating and four other American Continental officers schemed to divert funds from the thrift for their own use.
 The five are accused of racketeering.
-The suit names a total of 20 individuals and 17 business enterprises.
+The lawsuit names a total of 20 individuals and 17 business enterprises.

 ″The implementation of this scheme involved concealing from the regulatory authorities, first, the true intentions for acquiring (Lincoln Savings) and, next, the actual operation of the thrift,″ the suit states.

 The lawsuit states that prior to 1984 the defendants operated an American Continental enterprise comprised of about 17 corporations primarily focused on speculative real estate transactions.

 It alleges that around 1983, American Continental’s enterprises needed additional funds to expand its real estate transactions.

 The lawsuit claims that American Continental acquired Lincoln Savings by making ″material misprepresentations″ to the Federal Home Loan Bank Board, the former agency regulating the nation’s savings and loans.